 Are You Ready for a Challenge?

-If you’re still on the fence about starting a practice of gratitude for yourself, I’d like to issue you a simple challenge.
+If you’re still on the fence about starting a little gratitude practice for yourself, I’d like to issue you a simple challenge.
 Just for today, find one random thing in your environment to be grateful for.
 This is a low-stakes activity and a great way to jumpstart your pursuit of gratitude.
 Keep reading, to see what I mean.

 It’s easy, really.
 There are things to be grateful for, even on the difficult days.
 In fact, it’s even more impactful when you discover little rays of light in the darkest times.
 You can look for anything in your daily routine to inspire you — even if you don’t leave your home.
 We all have days where we feel sad, on those days it might just be the roof over your head is your source of gratitude.
 Even a beautiful flower out your window might be enough to influence your mood for the better.
 Find just one thing and focus on that.